 The man, a fervent intercessor-revivalist—was Lou Engle.

 A month later I was in Colorado Springs attending the National School of the Prophets.
 As is my custom, I ventured to The Arsenal bookstore to find some new treasures.
 Scanning the shelves, I saw a title that piqued my interest: Becoming a Prayer Warrior by Beth Alves.
 As I reached for it, my hand nearly collided with another hand reaching for the same book.
-It belonged to a man named Bill, who looked at me and chuckled.
+It belonged to a man named Bill, who chuckled as he glanced at me.
 A conversation ensued, centered upon recommended books.
 I took the opportunity to highlight the book I read on Christmas Day.

 “You must get Into the Fire by Che Ahn,” I urged this man.

-His eyes widened in surprise as he blurted, “Che is my pastor!”
+His eyes widened in surprise as he blurted, “Che Ahn is my pastor!”

 I staggered backwards.
 “You…you are kidding me!”
 I stammered.
 “I have to meet this intercessor-revivalist that Che Ahn wrote about named Lou Engle.”

-Bill grinned.
-“Lou is my friend,” he said.
+Again, Bill chuckled.
+“Lou is my friend,” he shared excitedly.
 “I live only two minutes from him.”

 From this divine appointment in The Arsenal bookstore, Bill and I hung out together for the remainder of the conference.
 The budding friendship paved the way for more unexpected opportunities.

 A few weeks after that encounter, I flew from Virginia to California.
 At that time I was a fulltime campus minister, so I was able to get away during spring break.
-I flew into Los Angeles on February 22 planning to stay a week.
+I flew into Los Angeles on February 23 for a week.
 Upon my arrival in Pasadena, Bill took me over to meet Lou Engle, a man that I had only read about.

 As we stood together in front of Lou’s house, he prayed, “Lord, activate the prophetic call upon this young man’s life!”
 Before rejoining his family, he ran inside to retrieve a book for me as a gift—Azusa Street by Frank Bartleman.
 This was an eyewitness account by an intercessor-revivalist of the Azusa Street outpouring in April of 1906 that forever changed the landscape of Christianity.